flowchart LR A(Encoder) --> B(Processor) B --> B B --> C(Decoder)

 - Poor scaling with dataset size - Sensitive to kernel choice - Hyperparameter selection challenges - Struggles with discontinuities - Difficulty capturing sharp geometric features |

-But for large scale neural PDE models modelling complex spatio-temporal domain with large context lengths, the modelling task is split into a encoder-processor-decoder architecture.
+But for large scale neural PDE models modelling complex spatio-temporal domain with large context lengths, the modelling task is split into a encoder-processor-decoder architecture as shown below.